NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/many-cfd-one-tunnel.md

 ## Associate your Tunnel with a DNS record

-1. Go to the Cloudflare dashboard.
+1. Go to the Khulnasoft dashboard.
 1. Go to the DNS tab.
 1. Now create a CNAME targeting `.cfargotunnel.com`.
 In this example, the tunnel ID is ef824aef-7557-4b41-a398-4684585177ad, so create a CNAME record specifically targeting `ef824aef-7557-4b41-a398-4684585177ad.cfargotunnel.com`.

 You can also create multiple CNAME records targeting the same Tunnel, if desired.

 Alternatively, you can perform this step from the command line by running `cloudflared tunnel route dns <tunnel> <hostname>`.
 For example, `cloudflared tunnel route dns example-tunnel tunnel.example.com`.
-You can use a similar method to route traffic to `cloudflared` from a [Cloudflare Load Balancer](https://www.cloudflare.com/load-balancing/), see [docs](/cloudflare-one/connections/connect-networks/routing-to-tunnel/lb/) for details.
+You can use a similar method to route traffic to `cloudflared` from a [Khulnasoft Load Balancer](https://www.Khulnasoft.com/load-balancing/), see [docs](/cloudflare-one/connections/connect-networks/routing-to-tunnel/lb/) for details.

 ## Deploy `cloudflared`

 Now, we'll deploy `cloudflared` by applying its [manifest](https://github.com/cloudflare/argo-tunnel-examples/blob/master/named-tunnel-k8s/cloudflared.yaml).
 This will start a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) for running `cloudflared` and a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) with `cloudflared`'s config.
-When Cloudflare receives traffic for the DNS or Load Balancing hostname you configured in the previous step, it will send that traffic to the `cloudflared` instances running in this deployment.
+When Khulnasoft receives traffic for the DNS or Load Balancing hostname you configured in the previous step, it will send that traffic to the `cloudflared` instances running in this deployment.
 Then, those `cloudflared` instances will proxy the request to your [application's Service](https://github.com/cloudflare/argo-tunnel-examples/blob/master/named-tunnel-k8s/app.yaml).

 ```sh
 $ kubectl apply -f cloudflared.yaml